diplopito/phalconModel/README.md

 ```

 save() and update() are not working as expected.
 In all the failed attempts, it seems that Phalcon is trying to create a new record, but refuses since mandatory field "password" is not present.
+Viewing the sql logs, the issue is that `id` is not being recognized --which seems to be a common issue with v3.